Shanghai Mayor reflects on achievements of 2016, sets targets for 2017

-Shanghai Mayor Yang Xiong made a speech during the fifth session of the 12th Shanghai Committee of the Chinese People's Political Consultative Conference (CPPCC) Sunday.
+Shanghai Mayor Yang Xiong made a speech at the opening of the annual session of the Shanghai People's Congress Sunday.

+For 2017 Shanghai has a GDP growth target of 6.5 percent, slightly lower than 6.7 percent in 2016.
+Research and development expenses will be kept above 3.8 percent of GDP, higher than 2016.

 China (Shanghai) Pilot Free Trade Zone achieved its three-year goal in 2016, with more than 100 institutional innovations promoted around the country.
 In 2016 the zone hosted 40,000 new companies and 45 headquarters of multinational corporations.
 This year the pilot zone will improve its investment management mechanism and start reforms in salary systems for professional managers.